 Malaria:

-Malaria, a vector borne disease transmitted by Anopheles mosquitoes, has been a major public health challenge for our country for the past many decades.
+Malaria, a vector-borne disease transmitted by Anopheles mosquitoes, has been a major public health challenge for our country for the past many decades.
 Various national programmes targeting its elimination have met with limited success.
-Though Kerala had eliminated the disease in early 1970s, Malaria incidents still exist as a public health challenge.
-The problem has recently aggravated because of the presence of large scale population movement from malaria endemic States.
-Proportion of falciparum malaria, the more severe form of the disease also exists in Kerala.
-Though elimination of indigenous form of Malaria has been included in the SDG targets by the State, the issues in its fulfillment are many.
-Rapid urbanisation, extensive infrastructure development in many districts, uncontrolled construction works in urban area and climate related changes in life cycle of mosquitoes are all big hurdles in the attainment of the SDG goals.
+Though Kerala had controlled the disease in the early 1970s, Malaria incidents still exist as a public health challenge.
+The problem has recently aggravated because of the presence of large-scale population movement from malaria endemic States.
+The proportion of falciparum malaria, the more severe form of the disease also exists in Kerala.
+Though the elimination of the Indigenous form of Malaria has been included in the SDG targets by the State, the issues in its fulfilment are many.
+Rapid urbanisation, extensive infrastructure development in many districts, uncontrolled construction works in urban areas and climate related changes in the life cycle of mosquitoes are big hurdles in the attainment of the SDG goals.
 Annual cases of malaria in Kerala are less than 500 and the number of deaths reported is also very low.
-Kasaragod District is persistently having high number of malaria cases, over many years, because of its proximity to the highly endemic districts of Karnataka.
-Movement of fishermen along the western coast of our State is a potential threat for spread of malaria along the coastal districts.
-In 2022 number of cases reported was 438 and death reported was zero.
-In 2023, upto August, 272 cases and 4 death were reported.
-Number of cases and death from 2019 to 2023 (August 31) is given below:
+Kasaragod District has persistently had a high number of malaria cases, over many years, because of its proximity to the highly endemic districts of Karnataka.
+The movement of fishermen along the western coast of our State is a potential threat to the spread of malaria along the coastal districts.
+In 2023 number of cases reported was 563 and death reported was 7.
+In 2024, up to August, 597 cases and 5 deaths were reported.
+The number of malaria cases and deaths has been increasing over the years in Kerala.
+Number of cases and death from 2019 to 2024 (August 31) is given below:

 Name of Diseases